Welfare and Spending Effects

 Cagetti, Marco (2003): “Wealth accumulation over the life cycle and precautionary savings,” Journal of Business & Economic Statistics, 21(3), 339–353.

-Carroll, Christopher D (2022): “Theoretical Foundations of Buffer Stock Saving,” Discussion paper, Johns Hopkins University, Working paper.
+Carroll, Christopher D (2022): “Theoretical Foundations of Buffer Stock Saving,” Department of Economics, Working paper.

 Carroll, Christopher D, Edmund Crawley, Jiri Slacalek, Kiichi Tokuoka, and Matthew N White (2020): “Sticky Expectations and Consumption Dynamics,” American Economic Journal: Macroeconomics, 12(3), 40–76.